 This bridge dates back to the 14th century, although unfortunately much of it was destroyed in a fire in 1993, but it has been fully restored.
 This is the oldest truss bridge in the world and spans 170m across the Reuss River.

-The top 10 things to do in Lucerne would have to be to walk across the bridge, but for the best photographs, walk across one of the bridges either side of it.
+The top 10 things to do in Lucerne would have to be to walk across the bridge, but for the best photographs, walk across one of the bridges either side of it to capture images of one of the most famous Lucerne Switzerland attractions.

 Location: Reuss River